vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 6. She makes us fit \(SreeNAthi\) to receive Her Lord’s grace.

 In addition to pleading for us \(PurushakArathvam\), She has also the power to be the direct upAyam \(means\) for SaraNAgathi.
-In the preceding slOkam, Swamy Desikan referred to the first step at the beginning of the performance of one’s saraNaagathi \(PurushakAra Prapatthi\): ”akhilanNaathasya mahisheem Sriyam PrapathyE” .
-In this slOkam, Swamy Desikan performs SaraNaagathi to SrI Devi as SaakshAth upAyam \(direct means\).
+In the preceding shloka, Swamy Desikan referred to the first step at the beginning of the performance of one’s saraNaagathi \(PurushakAra Prapatthi\): ”akhilanNaathasya mahisheem Sriyam PrapathyE” .
+In this shloka, Swamy Desikan performs SaraNaagathi to SrI Devi as SaakshAth upAyam \(direct means\).

 PirAtti has three attributes \(AakArams\) as AakAra traya sampannai: 1.
 Displaying PurushakAram